 Remove a requirement for DEQ to include federal standards in Air Contaminant Discharge Permits even when the federal standards have not been adopted by the EQC;

-Comment We disagree with the proposed change that would require EQC adoption of NSPS and NESHAP standards before DEQ is required to put those standards into existing Air Contaminant Discharge Permit permits.
+Comment We disagree with the proposed change that would require EQC adoption of NESHAPs and New Source Performance Standards before DEQ is required to put those standards into existing Air Contaminant Discharge Permit permits.

 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

-Response Placing new NSPS and NESHAP standards into Air Contaminant Discharge Permit permits prior to EQC adoption and requesting delegation of those standards from EPA, puts DEQ and the source in an awkward position, because DEQ would not have the delegated authority to implement those standards and the source would potentially have to report to two agencies, EPA and DEQ.
-Prior to adopting and accepting delegation of new standards, DEQ’s practice is to still inform sources of the federal requirements within the review report which accompanies the permit and/or by letter.
+Response Placing new federal standards into Air Contaminant Discharge Permit permits prior to EQC adoption and requesting delegation of those standards from EPA creates problems, because the source would potentially have to demonstrate compliance to and be subject to enforcement by two agencies, EPA and DEQ.
+Placing new federal standards into Air Contaminant Discharge Permit permits prior to EQC adoption and requesting delegation of those standards is also problematic because DEQ would be required to implement those standards prior to determining whether it has the resources or expertise to do so.
+Prior to adopting and accepting delegation of new federal standards, DEQ lists other federal standards that may apply to a source in the review report to the permit.

 Comment DEQ did not explain why a federal standard that is better suited for implementation on the federal level doesn’t eventually need to be placed in a permit.